 Some critics you will know personally.
 Those might be the scariest for you, actually.
 Those are the people who have never liked the thought of you succeeding at anything, those who have never tried for anything special in their own lives and hate the thought of you having anything special in yours.
 It’s also common for writers to actually be nervous about how their NON-reading social circle (whether it be family, friends, co-workers) will respond to their book.
 Why?
 Will the non-readers ferret out every place you could have used a better word, or will they disapprove of the genre into which your novel falls?
 Remember, they don’t READ, so, you know, who cares?
-You think your favorite authors weren’t afraid their family and friends might HATE the novel?
+You think your favorite authors weren’t afraid their family and friends might HATE their newest novel?
 Really??
-They published anyway.
+Well, they published anyway.

 JUST DON’T FALL UNDER THE SPELL

 There are reasons not to write a story, and there are reasons to wait to tell a story.
 Frank McCourt wrote ANGELA’S ASHES long before he would submit the manuscript to an agent in the hopes of publication.
-He wrote about an impoverished childhood in Ireland, and his mother had to do whatever she could to feed her children.
+He wrote about an impoverished childhood in Ireland, what his mother had to do in order to feed her children.
 Had McCourt found a publisher for the novel before his mother died, she would have been deeply ashamed by his revealing what she was forced to do, things over which she had no control.
 But, if you are not in the position where you must wait to tell your story, then, my writing friend, write, write, write.
 Edit, edit, edit.
 Submit your work to agents or figure out how to self-publish.
 Give it your all and don’t fall under the spell of critics.